nickyex2/itsgiving/README.md

 npm run lint
 ```

-## User account details for testing purposes
+## User account details (Dummy account) for testing purposes
-### (or you can create an account with an actual email to run all the other functionalities)
+### or you can create an account with an actual email to run the verify and forget password
 email: nicky@gmail.com <br>
 pass: test12345